 - Determine if anyone has been thrown overboard.
 Throw them a life preserver, life jacket, or another personal flotation device.
 Most people are not strong enough swimmers to save a drowning person by jumping in the water to get them.
 Even throwing a rope or anything else the person can grab onto is better

 - Determine if anyone needs first aid or medical attention.
 Apply first aid as circumstances permit

 - Render any aid to any other vessel involved if you are able

-- Once everyone is safely onboard and any medical attention has been provided, exchange information with the other vessel.
-Ask for and provide name, address, and telephone number of each person on board and any other witnesses; name and registration number of the boat; insurance company; and the insurance policy number
+- Once everyone is safely on board and any medical attention has been provided, exchange information with the other vessel.
+Ask for and provide the name, address, and telephone number of each person on board and any other witnesses; name and registration number of the boat; insurance company; and the insurance policy number

 - Take photographs of any damage to the boat and any visible injuries to a person